-Australia seems to have begun their journey towards more sustainable health and care systems.
+Australia seems to have started the journey towards more sustainable health and care systems.
 One fantastic example is centred on plastics recycling through the introduction of the ‘PVC Recycling in Hospitals’ program.

 The program began in Victoria in 2009, initiated by the Vinyl Council of Australia (PVC Recycling Australia 2018) and supported by a prominent medical supplies company (Baxter 2018).

-PVC, otherwise known as vinyl (The European Council of Vinyl Manufacturers 2018), is estimated to make up 25% of a hospitals’ plastic waste, and this program’s aim is to collect and recycle PVC medical products into goods such as garden hose and floor coverings (PVC Recycling Australia 2018).
+PVC, otherwise known as vinyl (The European Council of Vinyl Manufacturers 2018), is estimated to make up 25% of a hospital's plastic waste, and this program’s aim is to collect and recycle PVC medical products into goods such as garden hose and floor coverings.
 Recyclable products include such items as IV fluid bags and oxygen tubing (PVC Recycling Australia 2018).

 The program provides eligible hospitals with the appropriate signage, education and bins required for a successful PVC recycling program (PVC Recycling Australia 2018).

-She notes that forward planning prior to the design and building of hospitals is the most ideal way of creating and facilitating a sustainable healthcare service (Waste Management Review 2017).
-Ms Macmillan also assures that ‘all the medical waste collected under the program has always been, and continues to be, reprocessed and used here in Australia or in New Zealand’, despite the recent Chinese plastics exportation ban (Inside Waste 2018).
+Ms Macmillan notes that forward planning prior to the design and building of hospitals is the most ideal way of creating and facilitating a sustainable healthcare service (Waste Management Review 2017).
+She also assures that 'all the medical waste collected under the program has always been, and continues to be, reprocessed and used here in Australia or in New Zealand', despite the recent Chinese plastics exportation ban (Inside Waste 2018).

-The BHS have initiatives which include encouraging staff to recycle paper; installation of LED lighting; associating with the MobileMuster organisation, who recycle mobile phones and their accessories (MobileMuster 2018); organic waste composting with a partnership with a local worm farm organisation; an affordable reusable coffee cup program; public water fountains; and are active in the aforementioned PVC Recycling program (Ballarat Health Services 2018).
+The BHS have initiatives that include encouraging staff to recycle paper; installation of LED lighting; associating with the MobileMuster organisation, who recycle mobile phones and their accessories (MobileMuster 2018); organic waste composting with a partnership with a local worm farm organisation; an affordable reusable coffee cup program; public water fountains; and participation in the aforementioned PVC Recycling program (Ballarat Health Services 2018).